This month is Winter Awareness month! We have important information regarding common mishaps that occur this time of year.

 CALL TO MAKE AN APPOINTMENT TODAY!

 Located in St. George , Utah the veterinarians at Washington Family Veterinary Clinic are committed to your pet's health.
 Dr. King and Dr. Barton have been working as veterinarians in the St. George area for the past 10-11 years and came together and founded Washington Family Veterinary Clinic in 2009.
 Washington Family Veterinary Clinic excels in the science of veterinary medicine and brings a whole new meaning to quality practice.
-Dr. Jace King, Dr. Clayton Barton and our staff have excelled in compassionate veterinary care in the St. George and Washington area.
+Dr. Jace King, Dr. Clayton Barton, and Dr. Arden Gillespie and our staff have excelled in compassionate veterinary care in the St. George and Washington area.

 Washington Family Veterinary Clinic is a full-service animal hospital whose mission is to provide the highest standard of veterinary care for your pets.
 We provide friendly, informative, and supportive services for you and your pet, while maintaining a superior working environment for our employees.